WhitakerLab/scona/CONTRIBUTING.md

 Tests don't need to be exhaustive or prove the validity of a function.
 The aim is only to alert us when something has gone wrong.
 Testing is something most people do naturally whenever they write code.
 If you think about the sorts of things you would try running in a command line or jupyter notebook to test out a function you have just defined, these are the sorts of things that can go in unit tests.

-BrainNetworksInPython uses pytest to run our test suite. pytest runs test discovery on all modules with names ending `_test.py`, so if you make a new test module, make sure the filename conforms to this format.
+scona uses pytest to run our test suite. pytest runs test discovery on all modules with names ending `_test.py`, so if you make a new test module, make sure the filename conforms to this format.
-Use [`py.test`](https://docs.pytest.org/en/latest) to run tests, or `py.test --cov=BrainNetworksInPython` if you also want a test coverage report.
+Use [`py.test`](https://docs.pytest.org/en/latest) to run tests, or `py.test --cov=scona` if you also want a test coverage report.

-For an example of how tests are written in BrainNetworksInPython, checkout the [testing section](#step-2-testing) in our [code example](#worked-example) below.
+For an example of how tests are written in scona, checkout the [testing section](#step-2-testing) in our [code example](#worked-example) below.

 ### Random seeds

 Sometimes you want a random process to choose the same pseudo-random numbers each time so that the process returns the same result each time.
 This is particularly useful for testing and reproducibility.
 To do this we set a [random seed](https://www.tutorialspoint.com/python/number_seed.htm).

-There is currently no way to seed the random graph generators in BrainNetworksInPython except by setting the global seed.
-For more discussion on this subject see [issue #77](https://github.com/WhitakerLab/BrainNetworksInPython/issues/77).
+There is currently no way to seed the random graph generators in scona except by setting the global seed.
+For more discussion on this subject see [issue #77](https://github.com/WhitakerLab/scona/issues/77).
 To set the global random seed put the following lines near the top of your test.

 ```python
 import random